kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 `spec.nodeName`, `nodeSelector` and affinity entries that name specific nodes, and the Pod `status`, `uid`, `resourceVersion`, and `managedFields`.
 The equality check on restore skips these same fields, plus `spec.restoreFrom`, which the restore Pod sets but the source Pod never had.
-Container statuses, including containers that have already finished, are recorded separately in the runtime archive and the `status.checkpointedContainers` and `status.checkpointedInitContainers` lists.
+The containers captured in the checkpoint are listed in `status.checkpointedContainers`.

+The images of the checkpointed containers (regular containers and running sidecars) are recorded in the template as the resolved image digest references reported by the runtime, not as the tags in the source Pod.
+The checkpoint was taken from the exact image the container was running, and a tag can point at a different image by the time the Pod is restored.
+A restore Pod must therefore use the digest references from `status.checkpointedPodTemplate`; the equality check rejects the original tags.
+Images of completed non-restartable init containers are left as they were, because those containers are not restored.

 Checkpointing requires all non-restartable init containers to have completed; restartable init containers (sidecars) may still be running.
-The completed init containers and the running sidecars are recorded in `status.checkpointedInitContainers` (kept separate from regular containers, mirroring `PodStatus`).
+The running sidecars are captured and listed in `status.checkpointedContainers` together with the regular containers (container names are unique within a Pod); the completed init containers are not captured.
 On restore, the running sidecars are restored running and remain restartable init containers, while the completed init containers are reflected as completed from the captured state and are not re-run.
 Checkpointing a Pod whose non-restartable init containers are still running is out of scope for the initial implementation.